 There are many ways in which you can bet on football.
-There’s the obvious betting markets like betting on the winner or betting on which player will score.
+There are the obvious betting markets like betting on the winner or betting on which player will score.
 There are also many other special types of football bet.
-These are are often referred to as an alternative football betting market.
+These are often referred to as an alternative football betting market.

 One such alternative way of betting on football is called Draw No Bet.
 It is a very popular way of adding a little more security to your bet in return for a slight reduction in the odds given to you.
 We have gone through the market to give you our draw no bet explained complete guide.

 Draw No Bet Explained – Our Guide;